 The September 28 event includes, besides the main race, a "p'tit marathon" of 1 km for younger kids and a 5 km run for students, and other shorter-length trials.

 Some of Montreal's museums have summer day camps, workshops and school outing possibilities for kids.

-- The Musée d'art contemporain offers day camps and other events listed under their education section.
+- The Musée d'art contemporain has offered day camps and other activities.
+Will update when available..

 - The McCord Museum of Canadian History offers family activities, including workshops and special arrangements for birthday parties.